All You Need to Know About Insecticidal Soap

 Whether you buy it premade or whip it up at home, this non-toxic solution promises to wipe out your garden pest problem—without harming the rest of your patch.

-Are aphids gnawing on your heirloom roses?
-Are spider mites munching on your tomato plants?
-If garden pests are bugging you but you’re not a fan of toxic pesticides, take heart; there’s a safer fix.
-Insecticidal soap is a low-toxicity bug control solution favored by natural and organic gardeners because, when applied regularly, it maintains the ability to protect plants without resorting harsh chemical concoctions.
-Keep it “green” in the garden with this complete guide on when, where, and how to benefit from insecticidal soap.
+Are aphids gnawing on the heirloom roses?
+Are spider mites munching on the tomato plants?
+If garden pests are bugging you, but you’re not a fan of toxic pesticides, take heart; there’s a safer fix.
+Insecticidal soap is a low-toxicity bug control solution favored by natural and organic gardeners.
+When applied regularly, it maintains the ability to protect plants without resorting to harsh chemical concoctions.
+Keep it “green” in the garden with this guide on when, where, and how to benefit from insecticidal soap.

 What Exactly Is Insecticidal Soap?

 The active ingredients in insecticidal soap are potassium salts of fatty acids (also known as soap salts), which are created when the chemical compound alkali mixes with the fatty acids found in natural oils, including castor oil, coconut oil, and olive oil.
 The resulting mixture kills soft-bodied garden pests such as aphids, mites, and mealybugs on contact—not beneficial hard-bodied insects like ladybugs and other beetles—all without leaving toxic residue in the soil!
 The catch: Insecticidal soap only works when wet, and loses its effectiveness after it dries.

 Ready-to-use insecticidal soap comes packaged in a spray bottle priced between $5 and $15 for a 32-oz. bottle depending on the brand (view example on Amazon).
 Many gardeners like the idea of the ready-to-use product because it’s already mixed in the correct proportions so there’s very little risk of plant damage.
 The bottle may be labeled as “Suitable for Organic Use,” or “Safer for Plants and Vegetables,” but if a commercial bug-killer is a true insecticidal soap, its bottle will list “potassium salts of fatty acids” or “potassium laurate” as ingredients.